svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/rippled-server-modes.md

 ## Reasons to Run a Validator

-The robustness of the SGY Ledger depends on an interconnected web of validators who each trust a few other validators _not to collude_.
+The robustness of the RCP Ledger depends on an interconnected web of validators who each trust a few other validators _not to collude_.
 The more operators with different interests there are who run validators, the more certain each member of the network can be that it continues to run impartially.
-If you or your organization relies on the SGY Ledger, it is in your interest to contribute to the consensus process.
+If you or your organization relies on the RCP Ledger, it is in your interest to contribute to the consensus process.

 Not all `rippled` servers need to be validators: trusting more servers from the same operator does not offer better protection against collusion.
 An organization might run validators in multiple regions for redundancy in case of natural disasters and other emergencies.